limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 * `?file=about.php`
 * `?file=research.php`

-Could this be a LFI  vulnerability?
+Could there be a LFI  vulnerability?
 We shall see.

 ### Directory/File Enumeration